dann1/one-deploy/test_molecule.md

 ## Requirements (client)

-Molecule and pyone are installed as python/pip dependencies for `one-deploy`:
+`Molecule` and `pyone` are installed as python/pip dependencies for one-deploy:

 ```shell
 ~/one-deploy$ cat requirements.txt